 Tune Out What You Can

-Just because there are 24 hour news channels and endless ways to stay updated, doesn’t mean you have to watch and read it all.
-Be picky about what you watch and read.
+Just because there are 24-hour news channels and endless ways to stay updated doesn’t mean you have to watch and read it all.

 Watch the news channel/feed you feel serves you best, and tune out the others.

-I’m not acting as if this doesn’t exist, I am well aware of the problem, and have a rescue myself, however seeing this news doesn’t enable me to adopt more animals.
+I’m not acting as if this doesn’t exist, I am well aware of the problem and have a rescue myself, however, seeing this news doesn’t enable me to adopt more animals.

 If you’re only reading and watching stories about terrible events going on in the world and your community, it’s hard to see the good around you, yet easy to feel you’re surrounded by negativity.

 Limit Your Worry

-Things are going on in the world and locally that are upsetting, and I’m not suggesting you ignore all negative stories or events.
+Things are going on in the world, and locally that is upsetting, and I’m not suggesting you ignore all negative stories or events.

-If you find yourself preoccupied with worry about what’s happening in the world – or even what could happen – it can help to schedule time to worry.
+If you are preoccupied with worrying about what’s happening in the world – or even what could happen – it can help to schedule a time to worry.

 Set a timer and think of all the stories and things that upset you, writing them down or voice recording them are also options.

 Occupy yourself in whatever task you are doing and think, “I can worry about this during worry time.”

 Focus on Action

 True, we cannot single-handedly stop issues like hunger, violence, or global warming, but taking a small action will help you feel more optimistic about the future.

 Your small step could be as simple as reading more or talking to experts in that field about what’s being done.

 Be the Positive

-Earlier I recommended tuning out some of the negative news in your newsfeed, now I’m recommending the opposite.
+Earlier I recommended tuning out some of the negative news in your newsfeed, now, I’m recommending the opposite.

-I didn’t regularly check it due to the high number of suspicious activity, break-in, and mugging stories that were shared.
+I didn’t regularly check it due to the high number of suspicious activity, break-ins, and mugging stories that were shared.

-While people still post these events – it’s the purpose of the page after all – I’ve noticed more neighbors chiming in with small positive actions – a returned set of keys, a found dog, a quick police response – that give me a more optimistic view of where I call home.
+While people still post these events – it’s the purpose of the page, after all – I’ve noticed more neighbors chiming in with small positive actions – a returned set of keys, a found dog, a quick police response – that give me a more optimistic view of where I call home.